RCORELLA/WorkShopCopilotStudioDirections/Lab 4 - Using.md

 - Business Central connector permissions
 - Admin or maker role in Copilot Studio

-## Overview

-This guide will help you create a topic that allows your Copilot agent to retrieve and display customer information from Business Central.

 ---

 ## Step 1: Access Your Agent in Copilot Studio